Mu2Almalki/W06D01-NodeJS-Lab/readme.md

-# Intro to node Lab:
+# Intro to Node Lab:

 Follow these steps:
 - Install `Node.js` and create a `Node.js ﬁle` called `HelloWorld.js`.
 This code should create a web server that returns a web page that says “Hey!
 I can use Node!”.
 Your web server should listen for HTTP requests on port 3000.